Public Boat Launch

 * Proof of 62+ or Permanent Disability required

-- Annual permits can be purchased in person or by mail.
+- Annual permits can be purchased online.

 - Permits are valid for a calendar year – regardless of purchase date.